-Health and Hope is a partnership between Health and Hope Myanmar (HHM) and Health and Hope UK (HHUK).
+Health & Hope is a partnership between Health & Hope Myanmar (HHM) and Health & Hope UK (HHUK).

 Together, our mission is to bring hope and development to the poorest people in western Myanmar (Burma), through primary healthcare, education and food security projects.
 Our shared vision is to see lives transformed and communities that are thriving and self-developed.

-HHUK's primary role is to provide representation, awareness raising, fundraising, and technical support for HHM, the implementing partner.
-The partnership is built on a foundation of our shared Christian faith, a commitment to prioritise loving God and loving our neighbours as ourselves.
+HHUK's primary role is to provide representation, increase awareness, raise funds, and offer technical support for HHM, the implementing partner.
+The partnership is built on a foundation of our shared Christian faith, demonstrated in our commitment to prioritise loving God and loving our neighbours as ourselves.
 It is this faith which motivates our team to serve those in need.

 To find out more about each organisation, click on the tabs below.

-Health and Hope Myanmar (HHM) is a locally registered NGO in Myanmar.
+Health & Hope Myanmar (HHM) is a locally registered NGO in Myanmar.

 Originally founded by Dr Sasa during his medical studies, the work started in 2007 when international funds were raised for medical work and cross-border food aid to respond to the plight of over 120,000 people affected by a regional famine.
-By mid-2017, he, along with a committed indigenous staff team, had completed the training of 834 CHWs and over 150 Traditional Birth Attendants (TBAs) serving a population of almost 220,000 people across 551 villages.
+By mid-2017, he, along with a committed indigenous staff team, completed the training of 791 CHWs and 126 Traditional Birth Attendants (TBAs) serving a population of 150,000 people across 445 villages.
 In addition to running projects focused on improving healthcare, HHM has pioneered a number of initiatives in the ﬁeld of education, as well as undertaking relief work in response to natural disasters.
 You can read more about Health and Hope's founding story by clicking here.

-HHM is composed of 37 indigenous staff members, and continues to be led by the founder of the work, Dr Sasa.
-The team are rooted within the communities they serve and work closely alongside the local church and village elders to deliver projects at the invitation of and in partnership with local villagers.
+HHM is composed of 37 indigenous staff members.
+The team members are rooted within the communities they serve and work closely alongside local church and village elders to deliver projects at the invitation of, and in partnership, with local villagers.